alesya-h/strap/README.md

 # Modular agentic harness

-`strap` is a unix-ish agent harness scaffold.
+`strap` is a Linux-first, unix-ish agent harness scaffold.
 The repo currently contains:

 - A provider-agnostic canonical state format based on actors, events, and scopes.
 - A filesystem-discovered `strap <command>` interface inspired by project-local `run` scripts.